mateussk83/mateussk83/README.md

 ## Hi!
 I'm Mateus Garcia Santos.
 - 🌱 I'm a Science Computer to be, currently in the 6th semester.
 - 💙 I've been interested in: specialize in front end.
-- 🎯 Nowadays I'm studying: NodeJs, ReactJs, TypeScript, Javascript, MySQL.
+- 🎯 Nowadays I'm studying: NodeJs, ReactJs, TypeScript, Javascript, MySQL and Git.
 - 🧱 Current Project: [projects in ReactJs](https://github.com/mateussk83/Projects-Ignite-React) and [platform for the psychologist in ReactJs](https://github.com/mateussk83/WebSite-Saigrene)